-

 3.3 Deformation and Rebound Behavior

-• NCM622 exhibits a greater thickness rebound upon pressure release, suggesting significant elastic recovery.
+- NCM622 exhibits greater thickness rebound upon pressure release, indicating significant elastic recovery.
+This suggests the NCM622 particles store more elastic strain energy during compression.

-• At approximately 110 MPa, the rebound stabilizes, indicating that inter-particle pores are largely eliminated and the rebound is due to the inherent elasticity of the particles themselves.
+- At approximately 110 MPa, rebound stabilizes for all three compositions — indicating that inter-particle void space is largely eliminated and further rebound is due to the inherent particle elasticity rather than pore collapse.

 These results demonstrate that the specific NCM structure and morphology of NCM622 allow it to achieve a favorable combination of high compaction density and manageable elastic rebound, which is critical for manufacturing dense, stable electrodes.

 Figure 5.
-Stress and strain curves during the pressurization and pressure relief of the three NCM materials.
+Stress-strain curves during pressurization and pressure relief for NCM111, NCM622, and NCM811.

 4. Discussion — Linking NCM Structure to Battery Material Electrical Properties

-• Microstructure vs. Conductivity: NCM811’s higher apparent conductivity is linked to denser polycrystalline agglomerates and better contact networks after compaction.
-This improves electron percolation in the electrode, benefiting rate performance.
+- Microstructure vs. conductivity: NCM811’s higher electrical conductivity is directly linked to its denser spherical polycrystalline agglomerates and better inter-particle contact networks after compaction.
+This improves electron percolation through the electrode, benefiting rate performance — and is consistent with the higher nickel and cobalt content that raises the intrinsic electronic conductivity of the NCM lattice.

-• Compaction trade-offs: While increasing nickel content raises capacity and intrinsic conductivity, it may also increase brittleness and sensitivity to mechanical stress; careful control of calendering pressure and electrode formulation is needed to avoid particle fracture.
+- Compaction trade-offs: Higher nickel content raises capacity and intrinsic conductivity but also increases lattice distortion during deep delithiation and brittleness under mechanical stress.
+Careful control of calendering pressure and electrode formulation is needed for high-Ni NCM materials to avoid particle fracture and contact resistance increases during electrode manufacture.

 5. Conclusions

-This study utilized the PRCD3100 to comprehensively evaluate the battery material electrical properties and mechanical characteristics of NCM111, NCM622, and NCM811, demonstrates that:
+This study used the PRCD3100 to characterize battery material electrical properties and mechanical behavior of NCM111, NCM622, and NCM811 cathode powders.
+Key findings:

 [1] Zhang R, Meng Z, Ma X, et al. Understanding fundamental effects of Cu impurity in different forms for recovered LiNi0.6Co0.2Mn0.2O2 cathode materials[J].Nano Energy, 2020:105214.